Rudxain/Samsung-rants/index.md

 Everytime I wanted to toggle NL, I had to use an Automate-flow that changed the setting.
 And if I wanted to configure the color temperature or schedule, I had to use Automate to open the hidden activity.

-They literally updated my device from Android 7 to 8, and decided to hide a well-behaved fully-functional feature, just because they were working on a clone that doesn't even work on the lock-screen...
+They literally updated my device from Android 7 to 8, and decided to hide a well-behaved fully-functional feature, just because they were working on a clone that doesn't even work on the lock-screen (while fingerprint scanner is active)...

 Thank you, Samsung, for being so annoying!